zitsko/Unit-Converter-Scrimba-Solo-Project/README.md

 Users should be able to:

 - Insert a number in the input field for conversion between metric and imperial units
-- See that number converted in tree occasions such as mass,length and volume.
+- See that number converted in three occasions such as mass,length and volume.

 ### Links